Don’t overthink this one; tell us what you’re doing day-to-day.

 emotions for my bike, a cute little red steel 1985 schwinn named

 I am all about the creature comforts.
 Tea, incense, warm homes and

 warm blankets, soft scented skin, wholesome food, music music

 music, good books, good films.

-I love being immersed in interesting
+I crave adventures.
+I love being immersed in interesting natural

-grey dawn, standing on the cliffs, whipped by wind and rain, and 2.
+dawn, standing on the cliffs, whipped by wind and rain, and 2.

 camping on Prince Edward Island with my partner, all brilliant